-The Brent Spence Bridge is undergoing routine maintenance to support smooth, safe travel across the Ohio River in Greater Cincinnati.
+In 2017, Brent Spence Bridge underwent routine maintenance to support smooth, safe travel across the Ohio River in Greater Cincinnati.
 While the bridge’s original design can no longer efficiently support the number of vehicles traveling across it daily, it is structurally viable for long-term use.

 Named after Newport, Kentucky-born U.S. Congressman Brent Spence, the Brent Spence Bridge opened in 1963 as one of the first four bridges crossing the Ohio River in Greater Cincinnati.